sawyerWeld/GameTheoryNotes/Week_11/problem_set_3.md

 For which mechanism is truth-telling a dominant strategy?

 If truth is a dominant strategy under X, it should be under Z as well.
+The utility recieved under X is the same as those under Z + 2.
+Truth may not be a dominant strategy under Y